 Content Specialty Test (CST), Deaf and Hard of Hearing

 Content Specialty Test (CST), in the academic subject area for which you wish to become certified to teach.

 When you study in the MSSE program, you receive a substantially reduced tuition rate.
-Because RIT receives special federal support, you will pay less than one-half of RIT's regular tuition.
-Visit graduate tuition and fees for more information.
+Because RIT receives federal support, you will pay less than one-half of RIT's regular tuition.
+Visit the graduate tuition and fees page, and click on "Deaf and Hard-of-Hearing NTID-Supported Students" for more information.

 Students who are interested in applying for financial assistance need to complete the Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov.
 International students should contact the NTID Office of Admissions for additional information.
 Questions related to the program, including scholarship opportunities, should be directed to the NTID Office of Admissions.